 Harbor seals are protected under the MMPA but are not listed under the ESA.
-Harbor seals have mostly been observed hauled-out on floats near the smaller piers, marina docks, debris barrier near the marina, port security barrier, and at various locations along the shoreline and within the "notch" area across the East Waterway (Figure 3.4-1).
 Harbor seals occupy the waters and haulouts near NAVSTA Everett year-round.
+They frequently use privately-owned log rafts that are present within or near the NAVSTA Everett boundary.
+A local commercial log handling service has for many years kept log rafts in the East Waterway.
+Apart from log rafts, harbor seals have mostly been observed hauled-out on floats near the smaller piers, marina docks, debris barrier near the marina, and port security barrier at NAVSTA Everett, and at various locations along the shoreline and within the "notch" area on the Navy's side of the East Waterway (Figure 3.4-1).
+Harbor seals occupy the waters and haulouts near NAVSTA Everett year-round.
 Navy surveys conducted regularly from 2012 to 2022 at NAVSTA Everett have documented the highest counts of harbor seals between July and October, with a maximum of over 700 harbor seals recorded and an average summer count of 261 animals recorded.
-Winter counts (October to March) are lower with a maximum of 687 harbor seals likely have become habituated to the elevated noise and activity level on the NAVSTA Everett waterfront.
-Dunlap Towing, a local commercial log handling service, has for many years kept log rafts in the East Waterway that were a common haulout for harbor seals.
-Dunlap Towing removed these log rafts in the spring of 2022, and it is expected there will be a reduction of harbor seal counts moving forward, due to the removal of this haulout (Navy Region Northwest, 2023).
+Winter counts (October to March) are lower with a maximum of 687 harbor seals and an average of 64 animals recorded in January (Navy Region Northwest, 2023).
+Harbor seals likely have become habituated to the elevated noise and activity level on the NAVSTA Everett waterfront.

-NAVSTA Everett is a significant pupping location for harbor seals in Puget Sound.
-After birth, pups with umbilical cords attached, and mother-pup pairs, have been recorded every summer since 2018.
+NAVSTA Everett is a known pupping location for harbor seals in Puget Sound.
+Pups with umbilical cords attached, afterbirth, and mother-pup pairs, have been recorded every summer since 2018.
 A peak count of 96 pups was recorded in August 2021 (Navy Region Northwest, 2023).